Ryu (Street Fighter): Gameplay

 Capcom regularly calls Ryu's fighting style "Ansatsuken Karate", despite also mentioning others such as Kyokushin, Shotokan, Kempo, Taekwondo and Judo.

 Ryu has three special techniques.
-The first is the Hadouken (波動拳, hadōken) energy attack was based on the wave motion gun from the titular spacecraft in the sci-fi anime series Space Battleship Yamato, which Nishiyama watched during the seventies.
+The first is the Hadouken (波動拳, hadōken) energy attack.
+This was based on the wave motion gun from the titular spacecraft in the sci-fi anime series Space Battleship Yamato, which Nishiyama watched during the 1970s.
 His other two techniques from the first Street Fighter game, Shoryuken (昇龍拳, Shōryūken) and Tatsumaki Senpukyaku (竜巻旋風脚) were inspired by actual martial arts moves, which were exaggerated for the character.
 Because Ryu was the only playable character in the original Street Fighter game, his designer Manabu Takemura wanted him to be easy for players to relate to.
-These three moves were reused in Street Fighter IV by Ryu's master Gouken but stronger based on Kamei's desire to make the master more skilled in comparison.
+These three moves were reused in Street Fighter IV by Ryu's master Gouken.
+Gouken's attacks were stronger based on Kamei's desire to make the master more skilled in comparison.
 In general, Ryu became a challenging character to master as he relies on projectiles and leg sweeps.

 Ryu develops stronger versions of the Hadoken due to a desire of Akira Nishitani and Akira Yasuda in regards to the size of the move in Street Fighter II.
 Shoei Okano animated the new Hadoken.
 While Ryu and Ken have the same moves in every game, Ken was given flashier combos.
 Sagat was also designed as another of Ryu's rivals as both have similar uppercut in the form of Ryu's Shoryuken and Sagat's Tiger Uppercut.
 The first enhanced Hadoken is the "Shinku Hadoken" (真空波動拳 Shinkū Hadōken, lit.
 "Vacuum/True Void Surge Fist") in Super Street Fighter II Turbo which Street Fighter Alpha 2 describes as Gouken's creation but Ryu learned it on his own after defeating Sagat.
 In Undisputed Street Fighter: A 30th Anniversary Retrospective, it was noted that while Ken nearly the same as Ryu, his redesign in Street Fighter V helped to improve his popularity thanks to its more original take.
 This also was helped by the fact that Ken's special moves have flames in contrast to Ryu's electric moves like the Denjin Hadoken (電刃波動拳, Denjin Hadōken) originally introduced in Street Fighter III.
 The color of the electricity generated from inside the body is yellow, while artificial or electricity generated from the outside is blue.
 Ryu and Gouken utilize both Hadou and electric current when using Denjin Hadoken.
 The Denjin Hadoken is said to be learned once Ryu becomes able to master the "Satsui no Hado."
 Meanwhile, Kage uses the Shakunetsu Hadoken (灼熱波動拳, lit.
 "Blazing Surge Fist") which is far more enhanced than previous Hadokens.